Mutiny on the Bounty (band): History

 Mutiny on the Bounty's second album Trials was recorded within one month in Seattle in the Red Room Recording Studio of the well-known American producer Matt Bayles.
 The band sent Bayles a link with a few of their songs, and after a meeting in the context of their performance in Austin they had convinced him to record their new album.
-The production financed the band through crowdfunding.
-Trials was published 2011 by Redfield Records in Germany and Best Before Records in England.
+The band financed the production through crowdfunding.
+Trials was published 2011 by Redfield Records in Germany and Best before Records in England.

-The release party of Trials was on May 4, 2012 in Den Atelier in Luxembourg City.
+The release-party of Trials was on May 4, 2012 in Den Atelier in Luxembourg City.
 Mutiny on the Bounty were supported by the Luxembourgish bands Heartbeat Parade and Mount Stealth.
 In April, a music video for the single Artifacts was released, for the song Myanmar a music video was published in February 2013.
 In early 2014, another video for Mapping the Universe appeared.

 The third album Digital Tropics was recorded with producer Jan Kerscher in the Ghost City Recording Studios near Nuremberg and was mixed by Jan Kerscher.
 The first single from this album is named MKL JKSN and was published with the corresponding music video on March 2.
 2015 by Visions magazine in Germany and 7BitArcade in England.
 Telekinesis, the second single from the album was released exclusively on April 3.
 2015 via the website of the Clash Magazine.
 The release show for their third album took place on April 17 in the Kufa in Esch-sur-Alzette.
 The album was released on the same day on CD, the LP followed on May 22, 2015 released by Redfield Records (DE) and Deaf Rock Records (FR).
 In the UK, Digital Tropics was released on May 26, 2015 on CD and LP by their new Record label Small Pond Records (UK).

 The music video for the third single dance Automaton dance appeared on YouTube on June 17, 2015.

-On July 17, 2015, Digital Tropics was released on the record label Friend of Mine Records in Japan.
-The Japanese version of the album appears as Digisleeve with a new design, the bonus track Bleak Future and a remix of the song Ecliptic which was remixed by Sun Glitters.
+On July 17, 2015, Digital Tropics was released on the record-label Friend of mine Records in Japan.
+The Japanese version of the album appears as a Digi-sleeve with a new design, the bonus track Bleak Future, and a remix of the song Ecliptic which was remixed by Sun Glitters.

 Style

-Mutiny on the Bounty play math rock with synthetic and electronic sounding elements, their guitars sometimes sound more like a computer or a keyboard.
+Mutiny on the Bounty plays a mix of Post-Hardcore (esp. on the first and most parts of the second record) and math/post-rock with synthetic- and electronic-sounding elements, their guitars sometimes sound more like a computer or a keyboard.